 A large number of patients and their families aren’t aware of the alternative treatments for breast cancer that are available in the country today.
 Hence, it is the oncologist’s responsibility to introduce the patients to new treatment options so that the patients consider all the available options.

-Oncologists and cancer clinics have to be up-to-date with the latest research and findings in the field of medical research to be able to provide the best treatment to their patients.
+Oncologists and cancer clinics have to be updated with the latest research and findings in the field of medical research to be able to provide the best treatment to their patients.

 Breast cancer trends and cure

-In India, breast cancer cases are on the rise, whereas there has always been a shortage of oncologists’ and specialists’.
-Moreover, quality treatments and well-equipped hospitals are sparse and scattered, concentrated mostly in urban areas.
-There has been an increase in the number of new discoveries, alternative cancer care options, and innovative personalized treatment options for breast cancer patients in India.
+In India, breast cancer cases are on the rise.
+There has been an increase in the number of discoveries, alternative cancer care options, and innovative personalized treatment options for breast cancer patients in India.

-In the last 5 decades, breast cancer treatment has become the model for the development and success of tailored medical treatment.
+In the last five decades, breast cancer treatment has become the model for the development and success of tailored medical treatment.

 Therapeutic approaches for breast cancer have changed over the past few decades, and the use of systemic therapy for early and advanced disease tailored to the individual patient holds the promise of delivering treatment to those in need and who could benefit the most.
 While we’re nowhere near where we should be or could be—in either preventing or treating cancer—science has led to evident progress in treating breast cancers of different kinds.

 Advances in hormone therapy for hormone receptor-positive cancer